cloudfoundry/cf-k8s-networking/test/uptime/README.md

 Given an app 'A' deployed on the platform with route 'r', the SLI times how long it takes to make an HTTP Get Request to 'r' for 'A' and receive a response.

+### Description
+CF_APP_DOMAIN is the app domain.
+This is currently used to map new routes to test control plane uptime.

+DATA_PLANE_APP_NAME: Name of the app.

 ### Configuration